ml4ai/tomcat/src/cpp/mcglib/README.md

 There are also various program options available for the visualizer.
 You can learn about them by running `python3 mcg_visualizer.py -h` or `python3 mcg_visualizer.py --help`.

+## JSON Spec

+For each algorithm, the library outputs two JSON representations of the generated world:
+* `semantic_map.json`: provides a high level description of the modules placed according to the spec outlined in [semantic_map_spec.pdf](semantic_map_spec.pdf)
+* `low_level_map.json`: provides a low level description of the world such that there is only a list of blocks.
+This mainly affects AABBs since all the blocks they are composed of are just added to the final list of blocks.
+All high level information about what the blocks represent is lost.